-3.1.1 Day Facilities.
-There are approximately 84 Day Activity Facilities most of which are licensed as an Adult Activity Center (AAC) and/or a Work Activity Center (WAC), and/or an Unclassified Program, and/or a Sheltered Workshop.
+Day Facilities.
+There are approximately 84 Day Activity Facilities most of which are licensed as an Adult Activity Center (AAC) and/or a Work Activity Center (WAC).

-- 3.1.2 Adult Day Health Cares (ADHC).
-There are approximately 76 Adult Day Health Care settings, utilized in various waivers. - 3.1.3 Residential Homes.
-There are approximately 1600 residential settings, largely provided through the ID/RD waiver and to HASCI waiver participants, and there are five types of residential settings operated under SCDDSN policies, standards, and directives.
+Adult Day Health Cares (ADHC).
+There are approximately 76 Adult Day Health Care settings, utilized in various waivers.

+Residential Homes.
+There are approximately 1200 residential settings, largely provided through the ID/RD waiver and to HASCI waiver participants, and there are five types of residential settings operated under SCDDSN policies, standards, and directives.